What’s the Difference Between a Recession and a Depression?

 Central banks use the newly created currency to purchase more government securities, and sometimes other non-government assets, such as corporate credit, equities, and other forms of less liquid assets.
 This is done to offset the effects of contracting credit.

 In the data, the money growth to offset the contracting credit (and real economic activity) is seen as the central bank’s balance sheet getting larger.
-The Federal Reserve’s balance sheet will be expanding rapidly in response to the money creation that will need to occur as a result of the drops in income and economic output and impact on the country’s credit system from the coronavirus.
+The Federal Reserve’s balance sheet will be expanding rapidly in response to the money creation that will need to occur as a result of the drops in income and economic output and impact on the country’s credit system from events in 2020.

 (Source: Board of Governors of the Federal Reserve System (US))